rd-alliance/metadata-catalog-v2/INSTALLATION.md

 A [YAML configuration] is provided to automate the process of initializing the Catalog in a Linux container.
 This is especially useful if you want to test how the code runs under a version of Python different from the one you have installed.
-These instructions use [LXD] but the equivalent steps should work with [Incus].
+These instructions use [LXD] but the equivalent steps work with [Incus].

 [YAML configuration]: rdamsc-init.yaml
 [LXD]: https://canonical.com/lxd